-My daughter, Peyton, friend Vada, and I visited to Tarpon Springs to eat some authentic Greek cuisine.
+My daughter, Peyton, friend Vada, and I visited Tarpon Springs to eat some authentic Greek cuisine.
 Tarpon Springs is a gorgeous seaside town made famous by their thriving natural sponge market.
 I had read that Tarpon contains the largest percentage of Greek Americans in the U.S. so I had pretty high expectations.

 Our waiter also brought us fresh baked bread and butter.
 My thoughts were that the pita was the best I had ever had and the feta spread, out of this world!
 They were all delectable.

 My very favorite Greek dish (boy it is hard to narrow down with this cuisine) is Moussaka, which was going to be my lunch entrée.
-It did not take much persuasion from our waiter to change my mind after his suggestion so I ended up ordering the huge Combination Platter Meal.
-The meal included a sampling of Moussaka, Dolmades, Gyros, Pastitsio, and Tzatziki sauce.
-Just in case that was not enough, the platter was paired with Greek style potatoes, peas, and rice pilaf.
+It did not take much persuasion from our waiter to change my mind.
+After his suggestion, I ended up ordering the huge Combination Platter Meal.
+The combo meal included a sampling of Moussaka, Dolmades, Gyros, Pastitsio, and a side of Tzatziki sauce.
+If that wasn’t enough, these items were paired with Greek-style potatoes, peas, and rice pilaf.

 For those of you who are not familiar with Greek foods, here is a brief description of my platter: